jscs-dev/node-jscs/OVERVIEW.md

 if (z) a(); // all errors, including from requireCurlyBraces, on this line will be reported
 ```

-You can enable all rules after disabling a specific rule, and that rule becomes reenabled as well.
+You can enable all rules after disabling a specific rule, and that rule becomes re-enabled as well.
 ```js
 // jscs:disable requireCurlyBraces
 if (x) y(); // all errors from requireCurlyBraces on this line will be ignored